-This option is useful when the same command is run several times in a row, either to fix a previous mistake or for instance when used in a continuous integration over when using this option.
+This option is useful when the same command is run several times in a row, either to fix a previous mistake or for instance when used in a continuous integration system.

-This option causes DROP TABLE and DROP INDEX and other DROP commands to system.
+This option causes DROP TABLE and DROP INDEX and other DROP commands to be used.
+Make sure you understand what you're doing here!